mohammadJahid8/ventrac-manufacturer/README.md

 - I have used email/password and google for authentication
 - There is a blogs site which will answer some questions.
 - There is also a Portfolio route which consists of personal info.
-- At the end user will be redirected to 404 page if he tries to go any unknown page.
+- At the end user will be redirected to 404 page if he tries to go any unknown page...

 # Technologies used-